“Sharp and incredibly focused. He has a finely tuned moral compass and is excellent on his feet.”

 Media & sport

-defamation, privacy, malicious falsehood, breach of confidence and data protection.
-Recent work includes obtaining an ex parte privacy injunction on behalf of a prominent businessman, advising the Attorney General regarding a contra mundum injunction for lifelong anonymity in the case of A&B (arising from the 2009 Edlington attacks) and advising on the enforceability of s.40 Crime & Courts Act 2014 concerning costs awards against media organisations post-Leveson (yet to come into force).
+Defamation, privacy, malicious falsehood, breach of confidence and data protection practice (often with an employment or public law element).
+Recent work includes obtaining an ex parte privacy injunction on behalf of a prominent businessman, advising the Attorney General regarding a contra mundum injunction for lifelong anonymity in the case of A&B (arising from the 2009 Edlington attacks) and advising on the enforceability of s.40 Crime & Courts Act 2014 concerning costs awards against media organisations post-Leveson.

-Lee Johnson v Ministry of Justice EWHC 177 (QB): defending libel suggesting claimant was subject to a General Civil Restraint Order.
-Successful strike out of common law claim.
-Extant statutory claim stayed as claimant subject to an all proceedings order (s.
-42 SCA 1981).
+Lee Johnson v Ministry of Justice EWHC 177 (QB): for MoJ defending libel suggesting claimant was subject to a General Civil Restraint Order when in fact he was subject to a Limited CRO.
+Claimant since the subject of an All Proceedings Order (s.
+42 SCA 1981) obtained by the Attorney General in the Divisional Court in EWHC 979 (Admin).

 KLA v Chief Constable of Surrey and News Group Newspapers: for claimant in privacy, misfeasance in public office and HRA claims against police and privacy and harassment claims against the newspaper concerning sale of the victim of crime’s private information to the Sun newspaper.

-Romanova v Sloutsker, Court of Appeal: for the appellant Russian journalist on behalf of Media Law Defence Initiative in her challenge against jurisdiction judgment ( EWHC 545 (QB)) permitting the libel claim of a Russian oligarch to be brought in the English courts.
+Romanova v Sloutsker: for the appellant Russian journalist on behalf of Media Law Defence Initiative in her challenge to Court of Appeal against jurisdiction judgment ( EWHC 545 (QB)) permitting the libel claim of a Russian oligarch to be brought in the English courts.

 Ministry of Defence v Rusty Firmin & Bloomsbury Publishing: Memoirs of SAS soldier withdrawn from sale on behalf of Claimant (confidence, DPA and copyright).